ekarttr/optimize-demo/README.md

 3. [Testing and reporting](#testing-and-reporting)
 4. [Personalization](#personalization)

 The goal of this article is to serve as guide to get you started on Optimize for exprimentation and personalization.
-For the purpose of the demo I will be using a [demo site](https://ekarttr.github.io/optimize-demo/index.html) that I got my hands on (I don't know who you are, but thank you for the the demo site!) to demonstrate experimentation and personalization using Google Optimize along with Google Analytics.
+For the purpose of the demo I will be using a [demo site](https://ekarttr.github.io/optimize-demo/index.html) that I got my hands on (I don't know who created the demo site, but whoever you are - thank you!) to demonstrate experimentation and personalization using Google Optimize along with Google Analytics.

 ## Getting Started